dianapatrong/Lab1_MySQL_Load_From_API/README.md

 ```

 >NOTE: We are going to read from the `config.ini` file and reference such values in our python
 >code so nobody but us have access to it.
+Take a look at `config.py` to see how.

 ### 2.4 Let's call the API